arrow-left

 • Q: How is the CSI-Connector configured on your carrierboard?

-• A: You can find a more detailed description of the CSI-Connectors in the manual on our website of your carrierboard
+• A: You can find a more detailed description of the CSI-Connectors in the manual on our of your carrierboard

 Camera configuration